Guidelines for Using Scores

 The following guidelines provide information about the appropriate use of GRE test scores for those who use the scores in graduate and professional school admissions, including business and law, for fellowship selection processes, and for guidance and counseling for graduate-level study.
 Adhering to these guidelines can help protect applicants and programs from unfair decisions that may result from inappropriate uses of scores.

-To ensure that all applicants have the opportunity to show evidence of the value they would bring to a program, ETS supports institutions' efforts to move toward a holistic admissions approach, in which every component of a candidate's application package is evaluated for evidence that the candidate is a good fit for a program.
+To ensure that all applicants have the opportunity to show evidence of the value they would bring to a program, ETS supports institutions' efforts to move toward a holistic admissions approach, in which every component of an applicant's application package is evaluated for evidence that the applicant is a good fit for a program.

 Although all students in graduate and professional programs, including business and law, would benefit from having ability in verbal reasoning, quantitative reasoning and analytical writing, the skill level required for success in each of these three areas is unique to each program.
 Some programs may require a higher level of skills in one area but place lower emphasis on skills in another area.
 For this reason, ETS encourages programs to consider Verbal Reasoning, Quantitative Reasoning and Analytical Writing scores as three separate and independent measures.